Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/linear_model.rst

 ---------

-The HESS-SGD module :py:meth:`~molflow.ml.linear.hess_sgd.model.HESSLogisticRegression` implements provably secure linear regression using homomorphic encryption and Secret Sharing.
+The HESS-SGD module :py:meth:`~molflow.ml.linear.hess_sgd.model.HESSLogisticRegression` implements provably secure linear regression using homomorphic encryption and Molecule Sharing.

 The biggest difference from SS-SGD is that the gradient calculation which has the largest communication cost in SS-SGD is replaced by locally homomorphic calculation implementation.
 Due to the asymmetric nature of homomorphic encryption, currently HESS-SGD only supports 2PC.
-The algorithm implementation reference is `<When Homomorphic Encryption Marries Secret Sharing:
+The algorithm implementation reference is `<When Homomorphic Encryption Marries Molecule Sharing:
 Secure Large-Scale Sparse Logistic Regression and Applications in Risk Control> <https://arxiv.org/pdf/2008.08753.pdf>`_, and some engineering optimizations are carried out.